VirInvictus/getMusic/README.md

 Requires mutagen to run.
 Requires FLAC and ffmpeg to be installed (flac for sure, but I'm currently working on a new version that requires ffmpeg as well for testing MP3 files).
+And, of course, requires Python to be installed.

 (I installed flac via ```winget install flac``` in Powershell)